zero-one-group/geni/docs/dataproc.md

     --image-version=preview
 ```

+This could take a few minutes to run.
 Then access the primary node using:

 ```bash
 gcloud compute ssh ubuntu@geni-cluster-m